ED2: Environment Dynamics Decomposition World Models for Continuous Control: Experiments

 \subsection{Performance}

-We evaluate Dreamer and \alg-Dreamer on eight DMC tasks with image inputs.
-As shown in Figure \ref{alg-Performance}, \alg-Dreamer outperforms Dreamer on all tasks.
+\textbf{Image inputs experiments:} First we evaluated Dreamer and \alg-Dreamer on nine DMC tasks with image inputs.
+As shown in \cref{fig:alg-Performance}, \alg-Dreamer outperforms Dreamer on all tasks.
 This is because \alg establishes a more rational and accurate world model, which leads to more efficient policy training.
 Another finding is that, in tasks like cheetah\_run, and walker\_run, \alg-Dreamer achieves lower variance, demonstrating that \alg can also lead to a more stable training process.
-Furthermore, Dreamer fails to achieve good performance in difficult tasks such as humanoid\_stand and humanoid\_walk.
+Furthermore, Dreamer fails to achieve good performance in difficult tasks such as humanoid domain.
 In contrast, \alg-Dreamer improves the performance significantly, which indicating the superiority of \alg in complex tasks.
-In humanoid tasks, the dynamics are too complex for the clustering-based method with image-based input.
-Therefore, we use the vector-based state for clustering and keep the policy training on the image-based state (we will further discuss this in Section \ref{discussion}).
-The performance of MBPO and \alg-MBPO are left in the appendix, which proves that \alg boost MBPO's performance significantly.
+The \alg framework can simply adopt to different types of MBRL algorithms and input types.
+In the evaluation of sampling efficiency, we chose the image-based DMControl 200k benchmark and adopted the of state-of-the-art algorithm TDMPC planning based in this benchmark as the backbone, and \cref{tab:TDMPC-table} shows the experimental results. \alg-TDMPC shows a steady improvement in all environments over baseline, proving the validity of the ED2 world model structure across different types of world model usage.